usecakework/docs/docs/reference/cakeworksdk/client/python/installation.md

 # Client SDK Installation

-To install the Cakework Python client SDK, run the following command in your Python project:
+To install the Cakework Python client SDK, run the following command in your Javascript project:

 ```
-pip3 install cakework
+npm install @cakework/client
-pip3 freeze > requirements.txt
 ```